 Philips was rated best for effectiveness, functionality, quietness while operating, reliability, value for money and overall satisfaction.
 Runner-up De’Longhi was the top pick for appearance and design and also scored top marks for low noise, before ending on four stars for overall satisfaction, alongside Dyson.
 Meanwhile, Breville and Kmart rounded up the results on three stars overall.

 While experiencing humidity is normal, health problems can arise when there’s too much humidity in the home.
 Here are some signs to look out for:

 A dehumidifier aims to lower humidity levels in the air by collecting excess moisture.
-This helps minimise the risk of growing mold, mildew and allergens in the home, as well as to create a much more comfortable living environment, especially in summer.
+This helps minimise the risk of growing mould, mildew and allergens in the home, as well as to create a much more comfortable living environment, especially in summer.

-An air purifier is designed to improve overall air quality in the home by eliminating small harmful particles from the air, such as fine dust, pollen and bacteria.
+An air purifier is designed to improve the overall air quality in the home by eliminating small harmful particles from the air, such as fine dust, pollen and bacteria.
 Keep in mind that air purifiers contain different types of filters which vary in size and efficiency between models.
-Filters available include high-efficiency particulate air (HEPA), carbon, ionic and UV lighting.
+Filters available include high-efficiency particulate air (HEPA), carbon, ionic, and UV lighting.